2020 Danish mink cull: Disclosure of lacking legal basis

-Resignation of the Minister of Food
+Jensen resignation

-After the information about the lack of legal authority had been published, Mogens Jensen was sharply criticized by the government's external support parties Radikale Venstre and Enhedslisten.
+After the information about the lack of legal authority had been published, Jensen was sharply criticised by the government's external support parties Radikale Venstre and Enhedslisten.
 The criticism focused both on his responsibility for the culling decision without having secured legal authority and on the fact that he had reacted too little and too late to mitigate the risk of coronavirus mutations among mink.
-After Mogens Jensen had been in consultation on 17 November 2022, and the Ministry of Food the following day issued a report on the process, both the two parties and the government's third external support party, Socialistisk Folkeparti, expressed on 18 November that they no longer had confidence in Jensen as Minister of Food, why he tendered his declaration of resignation the same day.
+After Jensen had been in consultation on 17 November 2022, and the Ministry of Food the following day issued a report on the process, both the two parties and the government's third external support party, Socialistisk Folkeparti, expressed on 18 November that they no longer had confidence in Jensen as Minister of Food, why he tendered his declaration of resignation the same day.

 In connection with the minister change, it was announced the following day that the Ministry of Environment and Food would once again be split into the Ministry of Environment and the Ministry of Food, Agriculture and Fisheries.
 Lea Wermelin was appointed new minister in the first ministry and Rasmus Prehn in the latter.
-Mogens Jensen continued as deputy chairman of Socialdemokratiet.
+Jensen continued as deputy chairman of Socialdemokratiet.